95348953489345893524897/pvprepo/information/movement.md

   - how to move around with prop and such (By Bikes) - https://youtu.be/YU5ZIUSSpt8<br/>
     - The other tutorial he made is a lot better so I'm not going to timestamp the video. <br/>
 ## Potato Jumping
   Potato jumping works because of how many collisions the ```models/props_phx/misc/potato_launcher_chamber.mdl``` prop has.
 While inside of it, it is constantly trying to push you out with every one of those triangles.
-This leads to a very significant boost if you can get it perfectly inside of you.
+This leads to a very significant boost if you can get it perfectly inside of you. <br/>
-  To potato jump:
+  To potato jump: <br/>
-    1. Hold mouse1 with physgun out (makes it easier to grab it on spawn)
+    1. Hold mouse1 with physgun out (makes it easier to grab it on spawn) <br/>
-    2. Spawn ```models/props_phx/misc/potato_launcher_chamber.mdl``` at your feet while crouching
+    2. Spawn ```models/props_phx/misc/potato_launcher_chamber.mdl``` at your feet while crouching<br/>
-      - Spawn it directly below you if you want to go up, more to your side if you want to go more horizontally
+        - Spawn it directly below you if you want to go up, more to your side if you want to go more horizontally<br/>
-    3. Freeze it
+    3. Freeze it<br/>
-    4. Launch in the air
+    4. Launch in the air<br/>

 https://github.com/user-attachments/assets/ce6509b3-da26-4c93-850d-d63dbb3c177c